Vacancies in DARC

 The student will primarily be a member of the Department of Meteorology at the University of Reading, but also part of the Department of Computer Science, the Data Assimilation Research Centre (DARC), and the National Centre for Earth Observation (NCEO) and so will have access to facilities offered by these organisations.

-SCENARIO is the primary potential sponsor of this project, and, should it go ahead, the studentship will have CASE sponsorship from the Met Office.
-Support from the NCEO is also being sought.
-Important note: this project has been approved to be advertised, but funding is not yet guaranteed (about 1/3 chance of final funding).
+Funding particulars: SCENARIO is the primary potential sponsor of this project, and, should it go ahead, the studentship will have CASE sponsorship from the Met Office.

 To apply, please visit the SCENARIO web page, where instructions will be given in due course.